 Some fine early morning before another summer has come, one man chosen from the calmly intent seven … will embark on the greatest adventure man has ever dared to take.
 Dressed in an all-covering suit to protect him from explosive changes in pressure, strapped into a form-fitting couch to cushion him against the crushing forces of acceleration, surrounded in his tiny chamber by all manner of instruments designed to bring him safely home, he will catapult upward at the head of a rocket for more than 100 miles and then plunge down into the Atlantic Ocean.
 If he survives, he will be come the heroic symbol of a historic triumph; he will be the first American, perhaps the first man, to be rocketed into the dark stillness of space.
 If he does not survive, one of his six remaining comrades will go next.

 The astronauts are all in their 30s.
 All are military pilots with experience in engineering and in testing new airplanes.
 One member of the NASA board which chose them called the Astronauts “premium individuals picked for an unconventional task.”
 In less clinical terms they are the best of a very good lot, a bright, balanced, splendidly conditioned first team, willing — eager, in fact — to undertake an assignment most men would find unthinkable.

-Here, LIFE.com offers a gallery of pictures taken in the early days of the Mercury training by long-time LIFE photographer Ralph Morse — a man who spent so much time with Glenn, Shepard, Schirra and the rest (and, ultimately, with the Gemini and Apollo crews, as well) that he was sometimes referred to as “the eighth astronaut.”
+Here, on the 55th anniversary of the day — April 9, 1959 — that the seven were introduced to America, LIFE.com offers a gallery of photos taken in the early days of Project Mercury.
+The pictures were made by long-time LIFE photographer Ralph Morse — a man who spent so much time with the Mercury Seven (and, ultimately, with the Gemini and Apollo crews, as well) that John Glenn himself fondly dubbed him “the eighth astronaut.”